camjam0810/The-Sacrifice-monster-from-party.exe/README.md

 # The-Sacrifice-monster-from-party.exe
-This is how you can add the Sacrifice monster from party.exe into your Roblox game.
+You can add the Sacrifice monster from party.exe into your Roblox game.

 How to set it up:
 https://www.youtube.com/watch?v=ZICddyMiGso